Taritsyn/JavaScriptEngineSwitcher/NuGet/JavaScriptEngineSwitcher.ChakraCore/readme.txt

    =============
    RELEASE NOTES
    =============
-   1. Added support of .NET Core 1.0.4;
-   2. ChakraCore was updated to version 1.4.2;
+   ChakraCore was updated to version 1.4.3.
-   3. Now script error contains a full stack trace.

    =============
    DOCUMENTATION